chuckb/raspbootin/README.md

 Simple boot-over-serial bootloader for the Raspberry Pi

-The Raspbootin repository contains 2 components: Raspbootin2 and Raspbootcom.
+The Raspbootin repository contains 3 components: Raspbootin2, Raspbootcom and JRaspBootCom.

 ## Architecture

 The Raspbootin2 runs on the Raspberry Pi as Operating System Kernel.
-Raspbootcom runs on a PC, reads __your__ Kernel and sends it over the Serial connction to the Raspberry Pi.
+Raspbootcom or JRaspBootCom runs on a PC, reads __your__ Kernel and sends it over a serial port connection to the Raspberry Pi.
 Raspbootin2 saves the kernel to memory (0x8000) and starts running it.

-You could use the Adafruit TTL-Cable for the serial connection or another USB-TTL-Adapter based on PC-PL2303 (no guarantees).
+You could use the [Adafruit TTL-Cable][adafruit-serial-cable] for the serial connection or another USB-TTL-Adapter based on PC-PL2303 (no guarantees).

 ## Raspbootin2